dfinity/ic-staking-documentation/docs/5-post-staking-activities/5-4-adding-a-hot-key.md

 b.
 If you chose the **maximum control staking option**...

-Log in to the [NNS frontend dapp](https://nns.ic0.app/) and visit the Neurons tab, it will display a Principal Id value at the top of that tab.
+Log in to the [NNS frontend dapp](https://nns.ic0.app/) and visit the Neurons tab, it will display a principal id.

 ![image](../assets/images/nns-frontend-dapp-neurons.png)